SpecterOps/BloodHound/rfc/bh-rfc-2.md

 The footer can also be used to relate to the ticket or issue number the work is associated with.
 The keywords `closes` or `fixes` should be used in this case.

-Examples:

-`Closes #1111`

-`Fixes BED-5555`

 ## 4. Best Practices

 The following are best practices for using Conventional Commits:

 - Always write clear and concise commit messages.
 - Use the appropriate `type` for each commit based on the nature of the change.
-- Avoid using vague `types` such as `chore` or `wip`.
+- Avoid using vague `types` such as `chore` or `wip` if `feat` or `fix` can be appropriately applied.
-- If a commit contains a breaking change, clearly document the change in the commit body or footer.
+- If a commit contains a breaking change, clearly document the change in the footer.
 - Group related changes into a single commit instead of multiple small commits.

 ## 5. Exceptional Scenarios